-But I thought what a cliché, nay?
-Those six familiar words comes from one of the most well-known, oft-quoted of all Shakespearean soliloquies: the first scene of the third act of Hamlet.
+It is dramatic and well worth quoting—except that it already is a quote, lifted from one of the most well-known, oft-quoted of all Shakespearean soliloquies: the first scene of the third act of Hamlet.
+Well, if you’re gonna steal, steal from the best!

 And there the sun came, and the rain pouring down.